softg0th/sofg0th.github.io/README.md

 ## Currently

-Finishing my bachelor's degree and preparing to enter a master's program
+Graduating with a bachelor's degree and preparing to enter a master's degree

 ## Education

-__ITMO University__, Bachelor Student
+__ITMO University__, Bachelor Degree

 `Sep.
 2020 - Current`
 School of Computer Technologies and Control, Faculty of Secure Information Technologies